Why Automate Your Home

 - »More DIY Security

 Structured wiring systems connect all of your home systems in one central location.
-Also known as a "connected home," wire management systems include a control panel in a centralized location and high-quality wire connecting to multi-media outlets throughout your home.
+Also known as a "connected home," wire management systems include a control panel in a centralized location and high-quality wire connecting to multi-media outlets throughout your automated house.

 - A structured wiring system can distribute the fastest, most reliable high-speed Internet throughout your home.
 These hard-wired connections give you crystal clear streaming video, hi-fi digital audio, reliable online gaming and blazing Internet.